The so-called completing the square is a method for solving quadratic equations of the form

 \[ \begin{align} \lambda_1\cdot\left(\lambda_2\mathbf{x}\right) = \left(\lambda_1\lambda_2\right)\cdot\mathbf{x}, & {} & 1\cdot\mathbf{x} = \mathbf{x},\\ \lambda\left(\mathbf{x} + \mathbf{y}\right) = \lambda\mathbf{x} + \lambda\mathbf{y}, & {} & \left(\lambda_1 + \lambda_2\right)\mathbf{x} = \lambda_1\mathbf{x} + \lambda_2\mathbf{x}. \end{align} \]

-A matrix $A$ over $K\{\mathbb{R}, \mathbb{C}\}$ is a rectangular array of elements from $K$ with $m\geq 1$ rows and $n\geq 1$ columns.
-Write $A_{i, j}$ for the element in the $jth column of the $ith row.
+A matrix $A$ over $K\in\{\mathbb{R}, \mathbb{C}\}$ is a rectangular array of elements from $K$ with $m\geq 1$ rows and $n\geq 1$ columns.
+One writes $A_{i, j}$ for the element in the $j-$th column of the $i-$th row.
 One defines the transpose $A^T$ of $A$ by $A_{j, i} = A_{i, j}$ for all $1\leq i\leq m$, $1\leq j\leq n$.
-The multiplication of such a matrix with a vector $\mathbf{b} = \left(b_1, \dotsc, b_n\right)^T$ is defined by,
+The multiplication of such a matrix by a vector $\mathbf{b} = \left(b_1, \dotsc, b_n\right)^T$ is defined by

 \[ \begin{align} A\mathbf{b} = \sum_{i = 1}^{m}\sum_{j = 1}^{n}A_{i, j}b_j\mathbf{e}_i, \end{align} \]